 Senate Bill 182 seeks to deepen professional support for Oregon’s educators.
 This includes more coordination among K-12 schools and local preschools to ensure a high-quality and seamless education system in the state.
-In this podcast, Children's Institute President Swati Adarkar and Chalkboard Project President Sue Hildick discuss this and other opportunities Senate Bill 182 will offer our educators.
+Children's Institute President Swati Adarkar and Chalkboard Project President Sue Hildick discuss this and other opportunities Senate Bill 182 will offer our educators.

 In a study published by the Institute of Labor Economics in March 2017, low-income Black students who have a Black teacher for at least one year in elementary school are less likely to drop out of high school later and more likely to consider college.